 Miyong T. Kim, PhD, RN, FAAN

-Dr. Kim is the Director of the TCRSS Center and the Administrative Core.
-Dr. Kim has extensive research expertise and experience in self-management science, and she is experienced in the administration of research centers.
+Dr. Kim is the Director of the Center for Health Equity Research formerly known as TCRSS and the Administrative Core.
+Dr. Kim has extensive research expertise and experience in self-management and health equity science, and she is experienced in the administration of research centers.
 As Associate Vice President of Community Health Engagement at The University of Texas at Austin, she has made it a priority to systematically facilitate interdepartmental collaborations among researchers to focus on improving health outcomes, including effective and sustainable self-care strategies for people with chronic conditions.

 Alexa Stuifbergen, PhD, RN, FAAN, Dean of the School of Nursing

-Dr. Stuifbergen is the co-director of the Administrative Core and a member of the Executive Committee for the TCRSS Center.
+Dr. Stuifbergen is the co-director of the Administrative Core and a member of the Executive Committee for the Center for Health Equity Research.
 Dr. Stuifbergen has conducted NIH-funded research in self-management of chronic and disabling conditions for the past 20 years.
 She is currently conducting a novel computer-based cognitive rehabilitation intervention to improve cognitive functioning and self-management skills in persons with multiple sclerosis with funding from NINR (R01NR014362, 2013-2018).

 Jacki Hecht, MSN, RN

-Ms. Hecht is the Managing Director of the TCRSS Center and has extensive background in designing, delivering, and providing training for motivational interventions to promote self-management for improving chronic conditions.
+Ms. Hecht is the Managing Director of the Center for Health Equity Research and has extensive background in designing, delivering, and providing training for motivational interventions to promote self-management for improving chronic conditions.
 Ms. Hecht assists Dr. Kim, the Core Directors, and Center Investigators in the Center’s day-to-day operations.